Beckn-One/DEG/docs/implementation-guides/v2/P2P_Trading/P2P_Trading_implementation_guide_DRAFT.md

 1. Configure the collection/environment variables to the newly installed Beckn ONIX adapter URL and other variables in the collection.
 2. Select the discover example and hit send
-3. You should see the EV charging service catalog response
+3. You should see the service catalog response

 If you are a BPP